oak-security/stylusport/README.md

 A comprehensive handbook and AI-augmented CLI tool for developers transitioning from Solana Programs to Stylus Contracts.

+## ⚠️ Disclaimer

+**This handbook and its accompanying code examples have not yet been audited or peer reviewed.** The content is provided for educational and reference purposes only.
+Users should exercise caution and conduct their own thorough review and testing before implementing any concepts, patterns, or code from this repository in production systems.

 ## Project Structure

 - **`handbook/`** - mdbook source files containing the complete guide for porting Solana Programs to Stylus Contracts